zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 Methods, in this document, that are referred to as *internal* or *internal method* must not be referred to from the Test Case specifications.
-*Internal methods* may only be referred to from methods in this document.
-Test Case specifications can freely refer to the other methods.
+*Internal methods* may only be referred to from Methods in this document.
+Test Case specifications can freely refer to the other Methods.

 [To top]